The browser is not supported

 Electric Mountain Biking

-What is an electric mountain biking?
+What is an electric mountain bike?

 Is an electric mountain bike worthwhile?